cchurch/api-docs/source/includes/_api_poll.md

   * event - Event resource.
 Provides full event information.
   * [status](#status-bitmask) - A bitmask flag defining the state of a bridge or a camera.

-Events can come from lots of sources:
+Events come from lots of sources:

   * Devices or Cameras (camera alerts, start and stop recording, etc.)
   * System Events (maintenance, server changes)
   * Account Events (other user changes, account alerts, layout changes).

-Device and Camera events include, on, off, online, offline, currently recording, currently sensing motion, start/stop schedule event, being controlled with PTZ)
+  * Analytic and API events (ANNT events)

+Events reflect the current state in the system, and a new event is generated when something changes.
+Almost every aspect of the system can be tracked via events  - motion in front of a camera, camera on/offline, camera turned on/off, downloads complete, cameras added or deleted  etc.  Resources provide summaries of common events, but through the "event" resource any activity can be monitored.

 This service will continually be extended.
 Any UI should not care about stuff that it does not understand.

-Poll is a stateful request for updates any time a matching event occurs within the service.
-The initial poll request is a POST with a JSON formatted body indicating the resources to track.
-Resources that are video, pre, and thumbnail automatically register the api caller to their respective events.
-However, resource type ‘event’ requires the api caller to tell the API what events to listen for.

-Each object consists an id element and a list of resource types to be monitored.
-The POST transaction receives an immediately responds with a JSON formatted body indicating the current timestamp for all requested resources.
-The response also includes a cookie, which can be used to track changes to the indicated resources via GET transaction.
+Poll supports two protocals - http and websocket.
+Both provide the same basic functionality - a json request describes the events of interest, the server provides a json response with initial state for the requested  events, and updates when any change.
+Websocket is a much more efficient model, and should be used where ever possible.

+HTTP Poll implements a  stateful request model via successive HTTP requests.
+The initial request is a POST with a JSON body describing the events of interest, which receive a JSON response containing state of all the requested objects and a token.
+Subsequent GET requests include the token, and the server will respond when any event of interest changes (or when the request times out).
+The session is maintained server side as long as the client continues to request with the token.
+To change the entries in the subscription a new session is initiated with a new POST.

+Websocket poll has a somewhat more flexible model.
+The websocket connection implements the session logic.
+JSON formatted messages from the client modify the state of the session.
+As new events are added to the session, their initial state is pushed from the server, and subsequent messages are pushed on any event change.
+There are two websocket interfaces ws_poll (deprecated) and ws_poll2.
+The older ws_poll interface mirrors the statefull symantics of the http interface - all events specified in a subscription will be update in the initial response.
+The ws_poll2 interface can spread the response over many messages.
+This results in ws_poll2 being much more responsive on initial start up.  ws_poll2 also allows deletion of events from the session, and will maintain the subscription even if some event is not available.

 Each resource type has a specific object format in response: